 For any recordings, either audio or video, a text-based equivalent should be provided or available.
 For audio, this is a transcript; for video, captions.
 The best way to create a text equivalent is to write a script and record from that.

 If that is not an option, you can use auto-generated captioning tools like YouTube or otter.ai to generate a transcript or caption file.
 You will need to edit the file to be accurate; auto-generated transcripts are typically only about 60%-70% accurate, which is unacceptable for students.

 Any images included in the course site should include a text description.
 In documents, the accessibility checker will advise on how to add a text description.
 In Canvas, the image uploader has a field for alt text, which is where you can add a brief description of the image.

 Should you seek more information about this subject, the links below reference material that is fully endorsed and readily distributed by ADEAD.
 DSS is also available to provide additional resources upon request.

 How will exam accommodations work?
 Will DSS proctor online exams?

 Of note, the Mines Testing Center exists to help proctor exams, often for students who have extended time or the need for a less distracting/private testing environment.
-In some ways, the Testing Center is irrelevant in an online environment where extended time can be provided within the context of Canvas and students have control over other environmental factors.
+In some ways, the Testing Center is not needed an online environment where extended time can be provided within the context of Canvas and students have control over other environmental factors.
 Faculty can accommodate a variety of testing accommodations through offering extended time in Canvas and imbedding flexibility with the structure of their course (e.g. take home exams, large windows of time to take exams to eliminate schedule conflicts, etc.).

 How does extended time on exams/quizzes apply in an online learning environment?